 - CUSTOM ALERTS: Google Analytics has an engine that monitors your traffic, posts and alerts if it sees something unusual.
 So, if your traffic drastically drops, it will definitely alert you.

-- SCHEDULED EMAILS: So, what scheduled emails Google lets you export any of the reports and you can scheduled it to be emailed daily, weekly, monthly and even quarterly.
+- SCHEDULED EMAILS: So, with scheduled emails Google lets you export any of the reports and you can scheduled it to be emailed daily, weekly, monthly and even quarterly.

 We are left with Share Assets.